Krymnarok/BlockTube-VTuber-Block-List/README.md

 ## 🛠 Contributing

-At this time, I am **not actively managing pull requests**.
+At this time, I am not **ACTIVELY** managing pull requests, but if I get free time I'll be happy to consider them.
 If you'd like to expand or customize this list, feel free to **fork the repository** and maintain your own version.

-You're also welcome to open an issue to suggest additions, but updates may be slow due to limited time.
+You're also welcome to open an issue to suggest additions, but updates may be slow due to real life time restraints.

 ---